maralihart/oyfa-website/README.md

 This is a rough draft for the website where we will deploy all changes before publishing it openly.

 ## To-Do
 **If working on these, please check it and put branch name next to task.
-Example below**
+Example below:**
 - [x] Worked on this - mara

 - [ ] Fill in officers.html